nanograv/pint_pal/README.md

 - enterprise_outliers
 - pypulse

-There are instructions for installing these packages and set up your environment here: https://github.com/ipta/pulsar-env.
+There are instructions for installing these packages and setting up your environment here: https://github.com/ipta/pulsar-env.

 Installation
 ------------